hupili/python-for-data-and-media-communication-gitbook/notes-week-07.md

 - First (outer) layer is `list` -- iterate the data items we are interested in.
 - Second (inner) layer is `dict` -- extract the features/ properties of a single data item.

 [list-of-list](notes-week-03.md#representing-a-dataset) is one alternative to store the data.
-The advantage is compact representation of data entrires.
+The advantage is compact representation of data entries.
 Instead of having `{key1: value1, key2: value2, ..}`, we have `[value, value2, ...]`.
 The (insignificant) disadvantage is missing "table headers", or "column names" which appeared as keys in the list-of-dict representation.
 One can maintain this information outside `dataset`.

 The choice of data structure is closely related the workflow of your program.
 So, put it another words, it is a reflection of the thought process.
 Please checkout the [imdb.com scraper](https://github.com/hupili/python-for-data-and-media-communication/blob/a4922340f55c4565fff19979f77862605ac19f22/scraper-examples/imdb.com.ipynb) for a complete example of this method.